nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ```

 ### Verifying the access token by resource server
-* The access token's integrity (whether it was tampered) can be verified by deriving the signature the JWT payload using the information in the JWT header.
+* The integrity of the access token received for authorization at the resource server can be verified by
-* For example, as per the JWT received in the above example, the signature of the `<header>.<payload>` part of JWT can be signed and compared with the JWT signature to verify the integrity of the payload

 ## References